 Teasers are parlays in which you get extra points on the point spread or total at a reduced price.
 For example, if Iowa is listed at -10 and Florida at -14, you could bet a two-team 7-point teaser.
 That would be Iowa -3 and Florida -7 at -120 juice (bet $120 to win $100).
 As with parlays, all bets must win for your teaser to win.
 We take a hard look at NCAA football teaser strategy and how you can make it profitable.

 * TIE + LOSS = LOSS * TIE + WIN = PUSH

-In college football betting, a future bet is betting on who will win the conference or championship.
-For example, you might see Notre Dame listed at 15/1 to win the BCS Title Game.
+In college football betting, a future bet is betting on who will win the Heisman, conference title, or national championship.
+For example, you might see Notre Dame listed at 15/1 to win the College Football Championship.
 This means you bet on Notre Dame to win it all and the payout will be 15 times your wager (e.g. $100 to win $1,500).
 Of course, if Notre Dame doesn’t win the national title, you lose your entire wager.